 2. Take it outside.

 According to the EPA, the typical single-family suburban household uses at least 30 percent of its water outdoors for irrigation.
 Try watering your lawn in the morning or the evening when it’s cool outside.
 This will cut down on evaporation due to sunlight and heat.
+You might also consider sustainable alternative lawns that require less water than a traditional turf lawn.

 3. Stop and think before you drink.